sameesin/cisco-csftd-on-aws/content/70_Firewall_Configuration/1_Prerequisites.md

 #### Following prerequisites need to be performed before configuring the Cisco FTD using Python

 > Note: You might have to wait upto 30 min, for FMC to be up and running.
+> Note: If there is an existing FMC up and running user can use that.
+Provide the public IP address of the FMC in the terraform.tfvars file in the AWS_Workshop folder.

 ## **Enable Evaluation License**